PureStake/algosigner/docs/legacy-dApp-integration.md

 #### Atomic Transactions

-- Grouped transactions intended for atomic transaction functionality need to be grouped outside of AlgoSigner, but can be signed individually.
+- Grouped transactions intended for atomic transaction functionality are no longer accepted using these methods.
-- The grouped transactions need to have their binary components concatenated to be accepted in the AlgoSigner send method.
-- An example of this can be seen in the [existing sample dApp group test](https://purestake.github.io/algosigner-dapp-example/tx-test/signTesting.html).

 ### AlgoSigner.signMultisig(txn)